The Proxy pattern is a structural design pattern.

 }

-Due to saving the original InternetRouter interface in the InternetRouterProxy proxy class, it is enough to replace the initialization class from InternerRouter to its proxy, no more changes to the code base are required.
+Due to the preservation of the original InternetRouter interface in the InternetRouterProxy proxy class, it is enough to replace the initialization class from InternetRouter to its proxy, no further changes to the code base are required.